 Step back in time at Edo Wonderland Nikko Edomura (日光江戸村), a cultural theme park that brings Japan’s Edo period to life with samurai, ninjas, and bustling merchant streets.
 Visiting Edo Wonderland with kids feels like stepping into a real storybook, where little explorers can meet costumed townsfolk, watch sword fights, and try hands-on ninja activities.
 Families often call it the ultimate Nikko samurai and ninja theme park, because it blends history with fun in a way that keeps children engaged all day long.
 If you’re planning a visit, knowing about Edo Wonderland tickets and cost helps make the day smoother, while considering the best time to visit ensures you enjoy the shows, workshops, and streets without the biggest crowds.

-Planning a trip to Nikko?
+As you plan your trip to Nikko, this guide is a great place to start!
 Be sure to check out our Nikko with Kids guide for temples, waterfalls, nature adventures, logistics, and even a few hotel ideas.
 For families staying in Tokyo, our Tokyo Family Travel Guide covers where to stay, how to get around, and what to eat with kids.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
+You can also visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips in one easy place.
 Want more ideas?
-See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.
-And if you’re looking to extend your trip, check out our Sendai with Kids guide, it’s only a short train ride away.
+Explore our Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and cultural experiences across the country.

 Why Edo Wonderland is Great for Families with Kids